 Global Demand Will Drive Oil Prices Higher

-- Last year, worldwide demand for petroleum grew by 2.3 million barrels a day to 88 million barrels, while consumption in Japan, Europe and the United States declined.
+- Each year, worldwide demand for petroleum continues to grow by about 2 million barrels a day, while consumption in Japan, Europe and the United States declines.
 China plans to move 50 million people to the city each year over the next decade, creating massive transportation demands and, in turn, demands for fuel.
 Similar urbanization trends are underway in India, Africa and throughout the developing world.
 This means the price of oil will continue to rise and inflict economic hardship, unless replacement fuels are available.

 Domestic Drilling Is Good But Won’t Solve the Problem